-Level of Achievement Indicators Criteria 0-29% 30-39% 40-49% 50-59% 60-69% 70-100% 8.
-Collaborative and/or Does not collaborate with Collaborates reluctantly; Awareness of main standards Aware of and able to meet Aware of and able to meet Integrates a sense of own independent professional others; unproductive struggles to produce work alone; required of relevant profession. most standards required of most standards required of identity productively into working working alone; shows no has unrealistic view of Able work both collaboratively relevant profession in relevant profession in real or simulated Demonstrates suitable knowledge of related professional life and independently simulated or real simulated or real professional situations. behaviour for working in a profession professional situations. professional situations.
-Can comfortably work as professional context alone Productive when in a team or May work well in a team, team member, in or with others working alone provide effective leadership role, or alone leadership, and demonstrate a well rounded profile working alone
+Level of Achievement Indicators Criteria 0-29% 30-39% 40-49% 50-59% 60-69% 70-100% Does not collaborate with others; unproductive Collaborates reluctantly; struggles to produce work alone; Awareness of main standards Aware of and able to meet most standards required of Aware of and able to meet most standards required of Integrates a sense of own identity productively into working alone; shows no Able work both collaboratively relevant profession in relevant profession in real or simulated Demonstrates suitable knowledge of related professional life and independently simulated or real simulated or real professional situations. behaviour for working in a profession professional situations. professional situations.
+Can comfortably work as professional context alone Productive when in a team or May work well in a team, team member, in or with others working alone provide effective leadership role, or alone leadership, and demonstrate a well-rounded profile working alone

-10.8 Duration of Study
+Duration of Study